rohanpm/more-executors/_sources/reference/poll.rst.txt

 .. warning::

-  The poll function should avoid holding a reference to the corresponding :class:`~more_executors.poll.PollExecutor`.
+  The poll function should avoid holding a reference to the corresponding :class:`~more_executors.PollExecutor`.
 If it holds a reference to the executor, invoking :meth:`~concurrent.futures.Executor.shutdown` becomes mandatory in order to stop the polling thread.